ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/07bc3e64-6a74-4c06-8a3a-a3e7636be93b)

-To specify configuration from configMap, I used `configMapKeyRef`.
+To specify configuration from the ConfigMap, I used `configMapKeyRef`.

 Deploy: